 There is only one breed of Icelandic horse and it is the purest breed of horse in the world.
 It was introduced by the first Nordic settlers and is a stocky, thick-set and muscular horse.
 Archeological studies have shown that the Icelandic Horse is a descendant from an ancient breed of horse that is now extinct outside of Iceland, where it has been preserved in isolation.
 Locally, these horses are known as Þarfasti þjónninn, meaning ‘most useful servant’.

-The horses are known to be surefooted, intelligent, affectionate, home-loving and sometimes headstrong.
+The horses are known to be surefooted, intelligent, affectionate, home-loveing and sometimes headstrong.
 What they are most famous for, however, is their five gaits.
-In addition to the traditional walk, trot and canter/gallop, Icelandic horses have two additional gaits; the tölt (running walk) and the skeið (flying pace).
+In addition to the traditional walk, trot and canter/gallop, it has two additional springs; the tölt (running walk) and the skeið (flying pace).
 The tölt is virtually unknown in other horses and is an extremely smooth gait that does not shake the rider about in the saddle, making it particularly popular for long distance travel.
 The skeið is a two beat gait, in which the horse’s legs move laterally with a moment of suspension, giving the rider the sensation of flying.
 This gait can reach speeds of up to 50 kilometres per hour (30 miles per hour) for short distances over flat ground.

 The Fákasel Icelandic Horse Park is the only one of its kind in Iceland.
 Located 30 minutes from Reykjavík, visitors can enjoy tours and shows, as well as an opportunity to get to know the Icelandic horses.